Qiskit/qiskit/docs/migration_guides/algorithms_migration.rst

 VQD
 ---

-The new :class:`qiskit.algorithms.eigensolvers.VQD` class is initialized with an :class:`~qiskit.primitives.Estimator` primitive, as well as a :class:`~qiskit.primitives.Sampler`-based fidelity class from :mod:`qiskit.algorithms.state_fidelities`.
+The new :class:`qiskit.algorithms.eigensolvers.VQD` class is initialized with an instance of the :class:`~qiskit.primitives.Estimator` primitive instead of a :class:`~qiskit.utils.QuantumInstance`.
+In addition to this, it takes an instance of a state fidelity class from mod:`qiskit.algorithms.state_fidelities`, such as the :class:`~qiskit.primitives.Sampler`-based :class:`~qiskit.algorithms.state_fidelities.ComputeUncompute`.

 .. note::